 Getting up to the Castle:

 After the arrival in the village of Hohenschwangau, one can get to the castle by walking 30 minutes uphill on a paved, shaded path or there are horse carriage rides which will take you directly in front of the main entrance (no walking at all).
 Alternatively, there are shuttle buses that can take you till Mary’s Bridge and then walk 10 minutes downhill to the main entrance of the castle.
 Horse carriage rides cost €6.00 to go uphill and €3.00 to go downhill, whereas the shuttle buses cost €1.80 for uphill, €1.00 for downhill and €2.60 roundtrip.
 We chose to visit the castle by bus as the queue to purchase the bus ticket was shorter.
 But during the peak season the queue can be considerably long.
+So we recommend you to pre-book your skip the line guided tour here!

 After the tour to the castle is complete, don’t forget to visit Mary’s Bridge (Marienbrucke) and the plains beyond for the postcard view of Neuschwanstein, which spans the spectacular Pöllat Gorge over a waterfall just above the castle.